 - L&A personalized products and underwriting

-And that is just a snippet of the possibilities to jump start or accelerate digital transformation!
+And that is just a snippet of the possibilities to jump start or accelerate digital transformation in insurance!

 Digital Maturity – From Good to Great